 Welcome to NHERI Tall Wood Project

 Final design of the test building has been completed, with procurement of material on-going.
 Majority of the material has been procured, thanks to NSF support and generous donation from our Partners.
-The construction is scheduled to start by the end of November 2021.
+The construction is scheduled to start in June 2022.

 The Planned 2022 Full-Scale Test